 Mom’s life gifts and experiences are uniquely her own: they have all shaped her into the stunning work that she is, and I cannot inherit them by birth-right.
 But I can own what she has lived out in front of me, and with me.

-My mother has quietly filled a chest of eternal treasure for me, overflowing with beautiful lessons on how to be: as a woman, wife, friend and parent, these living stones are more precious than any gems.
+My mother has quietly filled a chest of eternal treasure for me, overflowing with beautiful lessons on how to be as a woman, wife, friend and parent.
+These living stones are more precious than any gems.

 How to be a loving mother is more valuable to me than a string of pearls.
 How to be a true friend is more exceptional than diamonds.
-How to be a faithful wife to one husband is rarer than rubies…
+How to be a faithful wife to one husband is rarer than rubies.

-I have been bestowed a one-of-a-kind piece of art that has been sculpted – like one of Michelangelo’s frescos – over the duration of an entire life-time.
+I have been bestowed a one-of-a-kind piece of art that has been sculpted, like one of Michelangelo’s frescos, over the duration of an entire life-time.
+I am rich, no?

+Happy birthday week to my beautiful mother.
 I look forward to seeing the ways she teaches me how to be in this next season of her life.